hanabi/hanabi.github.io/Reference.md

    - Adding positive information to their hand

 If **known trash** was used as clue target, the first player who can see that the clue was unnecessary should blind play **slot 1**.
 (This will be the first player that does not already have a blind play from the original clue.)
+   - The exception here is: if the original clue already (will) generate a blind play, say it's a *Trash Push*, and the next player after this blind play sees the proper connecting card in someone's finesse position, then the clue is interpreted as a *finesse* on that matching card (instead of the usual play as a kind of *bluff*).

 - For example, if a *Trash Push* is used on a playable card when a direct play clue is possible, then the next person after the clue giver also plays slot 1, as an *Unnecessary Trash Push*.
 - If a *Trash Push* was initiated on a one-away from playable card, and the first player plays slot 1 in response, then there are two situations for an in-between player